This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this biscuit with sausage gravy recipe, check out our Leftover Ingredients Recipe Finder.

 - Sausage: You’ll need 2 ounces of pork sausage (about 1/8 of a pound).
 Use mild, medium, or seasoned sausage based on your preference.
 You can also substitute ground beef if preferred.
-Leftover sausage can be used in recipes like Sausage Dressing, Breakfast Casserole, or Tortellini Soup.
+Leftover sausage can be used in recipes like small batch sausage dressing, breakfast casserole for one, or single serving tortellini soup.

-- Seasoning: Season the gravy with homemade Creole seasoning or a store-bought brand like Tony Chachere’s.
-You can also use poultry seasoning or another Creole blend.
+- Seasoning: Season the gravy with homemade creole seasoning or a store-bought brand like Tony Chachere’s.
+You can also use poultry seasoning or a dash of garlic powder, onion powder, salt, and cayenne pepper or paprika.

 Recipe Variations